Planet Comics: Prices, Covers and History

 In fact, Planet was a spin-off from a genuine sci-fi 'pulp', the magazine Planet Stories.
 As such, Planet continued the tradition of eye-catching, colorful covers that characterized Planet Stories and many other "pulps".

-In general, the stories featured in Planet Comics fall under the heading of what has come to be known as 'Space Opera', or in other words, a Western-style adventure story, set in space.
+In general, the stories featured in Planet fall under the heading of what has come to be known as 'Space Opera', or in other words, a Western-style adventure story, set in space.

 The covers featured the iconic elements of the Space Opera genre, with dashing, muscular, male heroes, most of whom were holding some sort of laser or raygun, defending or retrieving scantily-clad, long-legged women from aliens.